libretro/docs/docs/development/coding-standards.md

   * New, original software
   * Ports and enhancements of third-party software that is still maintained
   * Ports and enhancements of third-party software that is not maintained

 New cores and other projects **that are maintained by the Libretro organization** should be coded as closely to the Libretro/RetroArch standard as possible based on the language used by the core.
-Cores that are based on existing software should generally conform to whatever standards and style were used in the orginal software, unless the original software is no longer maintained.
+Cores that are based on existing software should generally conform to whatever standards and style were used in the original software, unless the original software is no longer maintained.
 In that case the coding style may be changed to Libretro/RetroArch at the discretion of the involved Libretro developers and leadership.